 But Isaac had two sons, both of the same mother, and born at the same time.
 Which of these was heir of the promises?
 Neither are we here left Even before they were in doubt. born, the blessing was promised to Jacob.
-Isaac wished to have the blessing conveyed to Esau, in preference: but his purpose was overruled; and the blessing, after all, descended upon the child of promise, although by means which we cannot approve. is a wonderful example of divine faithfulness, triumphing over human infidelity,-of Isaac to his God,-of Rebekah to her husband,-of Jacob to his brother.
-Jacob seems to be a type of the supplanting seed of Abraham, who have come into the possession of blessing, meant of God for them; but, by the human bestowers. for another.
-And this is the blessing wherewith Isaac blessed Jacob. supposing him to be Esau, (Gen. ch. xxvii.
-28, 29):- distinctly given to Jacob's posterity, even as distinguished from that of his own twin brother, Esau.
+Isaac wished to have the blessing conveyed to Esau, in preference: but his purpose was overruled; and the blessing, after all, descended upon the child of promise, although by means which we cannot approve.
+It is a wonderful example of divine faithfulness, triumphing over human infidelity,-of Isaac to his God,-of Rebekah to her husband,-of Jacob to his brother.
+Jacob seems to be a type of the supplanting seed of Abraham, who have come into the possession of blessing, meant of God for them; but, by the human bestowers, for another.
+And this is the blessing wherewith Isaac blessed Jacob, supposing him to be Esau, (Gen. ch. xxvii.
+28, 29):---

 "God give thee of the dew of heaven, and the fatness of the earth, and plenty of corn and wine.
-Let people serve thee, and nations bow down to thee.
+Let people serve thee, and nations bow down to thes.
 Be lord over thy brethren, and let thy mother's sons bow down to thee.
-Cursed be every one that curseth thee, and blessed be he that blesseth thee.'
+Cursed be every one that curseth thee, and blessed be he that blesseth thee."